 I encourage you to start thinking about your resolution for your family and for yourself in the new year.
 Can you commit to your art and be the example everyone in your family needs and deserves?
 Can you honor your important and valuable desire to be creative?

 In 2015 I created a daily calendar for artists to use to record the days they make art.
 It’s a fillable PDF but I do recommend printing it out and placing it somewhere visible.
 Each and every day you make art draw a big red X in the corresponding box.
 The more Xs you have, the harder it will be to stop.
-I’ve made the calendar for 2016 and you can access it here.

 A small commitment of 15 minutes every day can change your life.
 It sounds small and at the same time a bit exaggerated to say 15 minutes of art can change your life, but it’s true.
 Crystal Moody is an amazing example of this.
 She has committed to a daily art practice and over the course of several years you will be astounded by her art as well as the many lessons learned by embarking on this journey.